Vyral/ed-karzai/_posts/2020-01-23-how-did-the-2019-market-do.md

 Today, let’s take a look back on the 2019 real estate market as a whole to understand how the observed market trends impacted where we are in our current market.

-The numbers we pulled showed us that between 2018 and 2019, the average median sales price dropped by about 10%.
+The numbers showed us that between 2018 and 2019, the average median sales price dropped by about 10%.
 However, the net decrease was actually about 5%, since prices dropped down and then climbed back up some.

 So why did prices go down?